jakobaxelsson/societies-of-systems/jakob-axelsson.md

 In 2004, I became a part time professor in Computer Science at Mälardalen University, a position I have held since then.
 My main role there has been to supervise PhD students, doing research in systems architecture and autonomous and automated systems, particularly in the automotive domain.

-After over 10 years in Göteborg, we decided to move to Stockholm, and I took up a position at the Swedish Institute of Computer Science (SICS), where I formed a new research group in the area of Software and Systems Engineering.
-The group is primarily concerned with methods for successful development of software-based systems in the digital society.
-The focus is on cyber-physical systems, and in particular systems-of-systems, and we study aspects such as architecture, processes, software ecosystems, and system qualities.
+After over 10 years in Göteborg, we decided to move to Stockholm, and I took up a position at the [Swedish Institute of Computer Science (SICS)](https://sv.wikipedia.org/wiki/Swedish_Institute_of_Computer_Science), where I formed a new research group in the area of Software and Systems Engineering.
+The group was primarily concerned with methods for successful development of software-based systems in the digital society.
+Later on, I took on my current role as a senior research leader for the systems-of-systems area.

 Apart from my work in engineering and systems, I have always also had an interest in the humanities.
 In part, this has been realized through academic studies, spending about two years on studies in Art history, History, and French.
 This also contributes to my view on engineering, as a human and social activity that cannot fully be understood by only studying technology.